yubiszn/GitActivities/Activity0.md

 If you are struggling with any of the concepts required for this assignment, make sure to review the video course to find out more about how to perform a specific command, or just get more practice and understanding of the topic presented.

+>Important: Make sure you have GIT installed for use on your computer.

 ### Step 1: Clone this repository ###
 To begin, you need to clone the repository.
 There are many ways to do this, including, but not limited to: